 The RFP schedule set out herein represents the Trust's best estimate of the schedule that will be followed.
-If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days.
+If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted accordingly.
+All times are Alaska Time.